Maiduguri: Education

 The University of Maiduguri was founded in 1975.
 There is also the College of Medical Sciences.
 Other higher institutions include the Borno State University, Ramat Polytechnic, College of Agriculture and College of Education, Muhammad Goni College of Legal and Islamic Studies, College of Nursing and Midwifery, College of Health Technology and El-kanemi College of Islamic Theology, Annahada College of Science and Islamic Studies.

 As of 2011, the Future Prowess Islamic School provided a free, co-ed Western and Islamic education to orphans and vulnerable children.

 Places of worship

-Among places of worship are predominantly Muslim mosques.
-There are also Christian churches and temples: Church of Nigeria (Anglican Communion), Church of the Brethren in Nigeria (EYN), Presbyterian Church of Nigeria (World Communion of Reformed Churches), Nigerian Baptist Convention (Baptist World Alliance), Living Faith Church Worldwide, Redeemed Christian Church of God, Assemblies of God, Roman Catholic Diocese of Maiduguri (Catholic Church).
+Places of worship are predominantly Muslim mosques.
+There are also Christian churches and temples: Church of Nigeria (Anglican Communion), Church of the Brethren in Nigeria (EYN), Presbyterian Church of Nigeria (World Communion of Reformed Churches), Nigerian Baptist Convention (Baptist World Alliance), Living Faith Church Worldwide, Redeemed Christian Church of God, Assemblies of God, Roman Catholic Diocese of Maiduguri.

 Sports and leisure

-It is home to the El-Kanemi Warriors, a football team and the city has an active local football league.
+Maiduguri is home to the El-Kanemi Warriors, a football team and the city has an active local football league.
 The Kyarimi Park is the oldest and largest zoo in Nigeria.
 The zoo attracts thousands of visitors per year.
 The city is within a short driving distance to picnic areas in Alo Lake and Zambiza game reserve.